AMANDA KOONJBEHARRY, Senior Account Supervisor

 Amanda is passionate about creating spaces to build authentic connections and community.
 She recently co-founded a community initiative called In Sisterhood, We Brunch to support and empower women of color in her home state of Minnesota.
 Amanda’s community involvement previously included serving as council member for the Minnesota Department of Human Services Cultural and Ethnic Communities Leadership Council, board member of Family Housing Fund and board member of Avenues for Youth.

 Amanda received the Rising Alumni Award from the University of Minnesota’s College of Education and Human Development in 2021, was named by the YWCA Minneapolis in 2020 as “20 Asian American and Pacific Islander Women to Know,” and was named 40 Under 40 by the Minneapolis/St. Paul Business Journal in 2018.
+She was selected as a member of Class 10 of Engage Dallas, a leadership program designed to empower leaders ages 25-40 to impact Dallas through their purpose to Learn, Connect, and Serve.

 Amanda is trained in the Technology of Participation (ToP) facilitation method, holds a bachelor’s degree in Family Social Science, a master’s degree in Social Work, and a master’s degree in Public Policy from the University of Minnesota – Twin Cities.